By Seniorlink on Apr 22, 2021 9:57:19 AM

 - Hypertensive Emergency.
 Elevated blood pressure levels above 180 over 120 that are accompanied by physical symptoms should always be treated as an emergency.
 Seek immediate medical care for your loved one at a hospital emergency room at the first sign of symptoms.
 Call 911 if necessary.
 Organ damage can progress rapidly if a hypertensive emergency is left untreated.
 If your loved one starts presenting any symptoms such as those listed above, take them to a hospital emergency room as quickly as possible.
 Be prepared to present your loved one’s history of high blood pressure to nurses and staff.

 While a hypertensive crisis can occur at any time, there are some risk factors and medical situations that can cause a sudden rise in blood pressure.
 This includes:

 - Heart failure

 Again, understanding the symptoms and warning signs of these conditions improves your ability to recognize a potential crisis and take appropriate action.

 Hypertension is one of the most common chronic conditions in the United States.
 While high blood pressure can often be managed either by medication or certain lifestyle changes, consistently high numbers can result in severe damage without proper attention.
 By understanding how to recognize the signs and symptoms of a high blood pressure emergency, you can ensure a loved one receives timely care when it matters most.

 Need help caring for a loved one with hypertension or other chronic conditions?
-Learn more about Seniorlink’s support program for caregivers of Medicaid-eligible friends and family members.
+Learn more about Seniorlink’s coaching and support program for caregivers of Medicaid-eligible friends and family members.